Caleb Boushley

-Caleb J. Boushley (born October 1, 1993) is an American professional baseball pitcher who is a free agent.
+Caleb John Boushley (born October 1, 1993) is an American professional baseball pitcher for the KT Wiz of the KBO League.
 He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, Minnesota Twins, and Texas Rangers.

 Career

 Amateur career

 Boushley attended Hortonville High School in Hortonville, Wisconsin.
-He enrolled at the University of Wisconsin–La Crosse in La Crosse, Wisconsin, where he played college baseball for the Wisconsin–La Crosse Eagles.
+He enrolled at the University of Wisconsin–La Crosse in La Crosse, Wisconsin, where he played baseball for the Wisconsin–La Crosse Eagles.

 San Diego Padres

 The San Diego Padres selected Boushley in the 33rd round, with the 978th overall selection, of the 2017 Major League Baseball draft.
 He began his professional baseball career in 2017 playing for the rookie-level Arizona League Padres and High–A Lake Elsinore Storm.
 He spent some time at Lake Elsinore in 2018 but played the majority of the season with the Single–A Fort Wayne TinCaps.
 He also made one relief appearance for the Triple-A El Paso Chihuahuas.
 Boushley spent the entire 2019 season with Lake Elsinore, and he was selected to play in the 2019 California League All-Star Game.

 Boushley did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 In 2021, he began the season with the Double-A San Antonio Missions but was promoted to Triple-A El Paso in late June.